BodenmillerGroup/ImcSegmentationPipeline/docs/index.md

 This site gives detailed explanations on the 5 step (A-E, [see below](#overview)) pipeline to generate single-cell measurements from raw imageing data.

+## Critical notes

+There are some points that need to be considered when using this pipeline:

+1. The input files need to be .zip folders that contain the .mcd files and .txt files (see the [pre processing section](prepro.md))
+2. It is recommended to acquire 5 or more channels to avoid potential downstream problems where images are considered to be of the RGBA type (red, green, blue, alpha).

 ## Getting started

 For the main part of the analysis, you will need to install [Ilastik](https://www.ilastik.org/download.html) and [CellProfiler](https://cellprofiler.org/releases).